wangxingyi689/new_hongdeyu.github.io/content/authors/admin/_index.md

 ## About Me

-Hongde Yu is a Humboldt Postdoctoral Fellow at Technische Universität Dresden.
-His research interests include 2D polymers, MOFs, COFs, Magnetism and Photocatalysis.
+Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
-He teaches multi-reference-related lectures in Theoretical Chemistry course (Master course) in TU Dresden, and co-supervise two PhD students.
+She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.